Prodigy Tactics v0.7.2 Download Free PC Game Full Version - Code List

 There are two highly effective forces within the Prodigy world: Harmony and Dissonance.
 Each one can be utilized by the Watchers and each deliver the brand new high quality to the battlefield.

-Harmony brings stability and aids group within the battle, permitting them to achieve energy to solid their particular talents.
+Harmony brings steadiness and aids crew within the battle, permitting them to realize energy to forged their particular skills.
 At the top of the flip, if the Hero acts in Harmony, it creates a sq. full of Mana.

-Dissonance is a strong and unpredictable power.
+Dissonance is a robust and unpredictable pressure.
 It fills the creature utilizing it with monumental energy able to destroying even the strongest foes….
-But this power comes with an important duty as Dissonance is unstable.
-Beware, this power used with no correct warning results in chaos.
+But this pressure comes with an amazing duty as Dissonance is unstable.
+Beware, this pressure used with out a correct warning results in chaos.